 astropy, such as an affiliated package, consider installing

-astropy into a
+into a virtualenv.

 Do not install